Rookie-kinda/Monkey_Banana_Prolog/README.md

 The **Monkey and Banana Problem** is a classic artificial intelligence problem that demonstrates state-space search.
 The objective is to model the problem in Prolog and solve it using logical rules and search techniques.

 ---
+## Problem Statement
+A monkey is located in a room.
+Suspended from the ceiling is a bunch of bananas, beyond the monkey's reach.
+However, in the room there are also a chair and a stick.
+The ceiling is just the right height so that a monkey standing on a chair could knock the bananas down with the stick.
+The monkey knows how to move around, carry other things around, reach for the bananas, and wave a stick in the air.

+Develop a Prolog program that is used to solve this problem by showing if an input initial state for the monkey can lead it to either achieve the main goal or not.
+The main goal is to allow the monkey to knock the bunch of bananas down.
+Show how to represent the state of a monkey in the room and the final goal.
+Suggest two different initial states that will reach the main goal.
+In each of these two states, draw a complete goal searching diagram to show in detail how an initial state leads to the final goal.
+Suggest another two different initial states that will NOT lead to the main goal.
+Describe in detail why these two states will not reach the main goal.
 ## Problem Description

 A monkey is in a room where: